By Dr. Mercola

-Your skin is vital to your health, yet many people fail to take care if it.
+Your skin is vital to your health, yet many people fail to take care of it.
 Because your skin has the ability to absorb much of what you put on it, informed choices are critical to optimize your health.

 You should give your skin the same thoughtful care you give your diet, because much of what goes ON you ends up going IN you.

-Choose Your "Natural" Cosmetics Carefully
+Choose Your ‘Natural’ Cosmetics Carefully

 There are no federal regulations for beauty products; anyone can claim their product is "natural" or "organic."
 A label with the word "natural" does not mean the product contains only natural or organic ingredients.

-According to the Organic Consumers Association, whose current "Coming Clean Campaign" aims to clean up the organic personal care product industry, the word "organic" is not properly regulated with personal care products as it is with food products, unless the product is certified by the USDA National Organic Program.
+According to the Organic Consumers Association, whose current "Coming Clean Campaign" aims to clean up the organic personal care product industry, the word "organic" is not properly regulated with personal care products as it is with food products, unless the product is certified by the USDA National Organic Program.4

 In fact, some "organic" beauty products contain only a single-digit percentage of organic ingredients.
 Some brands use ingredients that were simply derived from natural sources but are highly processed and contain synthetic and petrochemical compounds.